qmlbook/qmlbook/docs/storage/storage.rst

 You can drag the rectangle freely around.
 When you close the application and launch it again the rectangle is at the same position.

 Now we would like to add that the x/y position of the rectangle is stored inside the SQL DB.
-For this we need to add an ``init``, ``read`` and ``store`` database function.
-These function are called when on component completed and on component destruction.
+For this, we need to add an ``init``, ``read`` and ``store`` database function.
+These functions are called when on component completed and on component destruction.

 ::